radRoy/cloud/README.md

 cd ~/data
 git clone https://github.com/wolny/pytorch-3dunet
 pip install -e data/pytorch-3dunet/
-    # DW: installs a project into the activated environment (conda in this case)
+    # DW: installs a project into the activated environment (conda in this case).
+Here, adds the pytorch_egg~ commands 'train3dunet' and 'predict3dunet' to the conda environment, these commands link to the now installed (unpacked~) repo (folder) containing installable files (the cloned pytorch-3dunet repo).

     #Defaulting to user installation because normal site-packages is not writeable
     #Obtaining file:///home/shortname/data/pytorch-3dunet